Major in Environment (60 to 66 credits)

 (c) fufill all Faculty requirements as specified in the B.Sc. or B.Sc.(Ag.Env.Sc.) section of the Undergraduate Programs Calendar, which includes meeting the minimum credit requirement as specified in their letter of admission.

-See also Student Resources for information concerning:
+See also Information for students for details concerning:

 - Majors and Domains